lsst-sqre/sqr-041/index.rst

 - :ref:`Security patching and upgrades <gap-patching>`
 - :ref:`Logging and alerting <gap-logging-alerting>`
-- :ref:`Notebook attacks on services <gap-notebook-cluster>`

 The top recommendations for improving the Science Platform's security posture are:

 - Automate or regularly schedule patching and upgrades of critical services
 - Define normal administrative activity and begin alerting on unexpected privileged actions
-- Isolate notebook pods spawned by the Notebook Aspect so that they cannot make direct network connections to internal Science Platform services and have to use the ingress.

 Given the wide institutional and geographic diversity of the projected user base and the accompanying lack of management of or visibility into user endpoints, the Science Platform should be designed to assume that some of its users will be compromised at any given time.
 The goal of Science Platform security measures should therefore not be to prevent any compromise, but instead to limit the number of attack points, detect successful attackers, limit the scope and damage of their activities, and cut off their access when they have been detected.